 Above Patrick Sun, founder, Sunpride Collection

-Patrick Sun shares his trove of collected artworks by LGBTQI+ artists or with LGBTQI+ themes through the Sunpride Foundation.
-In 2017, he debuted the first major LGBTQI+ art show in Asia, Spectrosynthesis I, at Taipei’s Museum of Contemporary Art, and, two years later, launched its second edition at the Bangkok Art and Culture Centre.
+Patrick Sun shares his trove of collected artworks by LGBTQ+ artists or with LGBTQ+ themes through the Sunpride Foundation.
+He debuted Spectrosynthesis I, the first major LGBTQ+ art show in Asia, at Taipei’s Museum of Contemporary Art in 2017, and launched its second edition at the Bangkok Art and Culture Centre two years later.

-Through paintings, installations, photographs and video works, Sun, who is a property developer, advocates for diversity, acceptance and equal rights.
+Through paintings, installations, photographs and video works, Sun advocates for diversity, acceptance and equal rights of the community.
 In a Living Marketing podcast, he explained why it is important to present gay art in public institutions, sharing how a museum can reach more people: “That has been very helpful.
 It does raise visibility and respect for the artist and the gay community”.
-For him, the goal is to build a “more equitable world” for LGBTQI+ people through art.
+For him, the goal is to build a “more equitable world” through art.
+In 2023, the art collector co-presented Myth Makers – Spectrosynthesis III at Tai Kwun Contemporary, the first major survey exhibition on LGBTQ+ perspectives in Hong Kong.

 Tatler Asia’s Most Influential is the definitive list of people shaping our world today.
 Asia’s Most Influential brings together the region's most innovative changemakers, industry titans and thought leaders who are driving positive impact in Asia and beyond.
 View the full list here.